epics-containers/epics-containers.github.io/docs/tutorials/setup_workstation.md

 - Visual Studio Code
 - a container platform, either docker or podman
 - Python 3.11 or later + a Python virtual environment
-- git client for version control
+- git client for version control (Configured for the current user, with Repository and Actions read-write access for your user namespace.
+Note: If you use Personal Access Tokens then replace `git@github.com:` with `https://github.com/` throughout this tutorial)

 Visual Studio Code is recommended because it has excellent integration with devcontainers.
 It also has useful extensions for working with Kubernetes,